prattay-lynx/SEM-5/JAVA-programs/Day-10/Assignment-10.md

 - WAP in java to create to multiple child threads and assign different priority values to them show that the higher priority thread occupy the CPU more than lower priority threads.

+- WAP in java to create multiple threads and implement synchronization between them using a synchronized block.

+- WAP in java to Create multiple threads and implement synchronization between them using calls to synchronize method.